Los Angeles Raiders: End

-In May 1995 after the departure of the Rams' for St. Louis, the owners of the National Football League teams approved with a 27–1 vote with two abstentions, a resolution supporting a plan to build a $200 million, privately financed stadium on property owned by Hollywood Park in Inglewood for the Raiders.
+In May 1995 after the departure of the Rams for St. Louis, the owners of the National Football League teams approved with a 27–1 vote with two abstentions, a resolution supporting a plan to build a $200 million, privately financed stadium on property owned by Hollywood Park in Inglewood for the Raiders.
 The stadium would have also been the home of the UCLA Bruins football team, opened in 1997, and been guaranteed at least two Super Bowls.
 Al Davis balked and refused the deal over a stipulation that he would have had to accept a second NFL team at the stadium as soon as 1998.

+The team had also reconsidered the site adjacent to Interstate 210's junction with Interstate 605 in Irwindale, California, 18 miles east of Los Angeles.
+Originally sought by the Raiders in 1987, plans continuously failed to materialize as the team looked to convert land formerly operated by a quarry as a candidate for a stadium site.
+City officials in Irwindale offered Davis a $10 million deposit as an incentive to consider the site.
+Despite a further $10 million being invested by the city into environmental surveys, legal fees, and approvals for usage of the land.
+For conflicted reasons, Davis accepted the $10 million from the city's bid, but later declined any future proposals for the site.

 On June 23, 1995, Davis signed a letter of intent to move the Raiders back to Oakland.
 The move was approved by the Alameda County Board of Supervisors the next month, as well as by the NFL.
 The move was greeted with much fanfare, and under new head coach Mike White.
 Hollywood Park would later become the site of an NFL Stadium for their former rivals, the Los Angeles Rams and a division rival, the Los Angeles Chargers.